Lester Shubin: Life

 In 1975, the federal government distributed 5,000 Kevlar vests to 15 police departments.
 In the first year of deployment, two police officers wearing the vests were shot with handguns and two others were attacked with knives.
 None of the assaulted officers suffered any serious injuries.
 The first instance of a Kevlar vest saving a police officer from a bullet occurred on December 23, 1975, when a Seattle police officer was shot in the chest during a grocery store robbery.
-Shubin later recalled travelling to Seattle to observe the results of the vest: "He was shot from only three feet away and he didn't even fall down, so the guy shot him again.
+Shubin later recalled: "He was shot from only three feet away and he didn't even fall down, so the guy shot him again.
 We rushed out to Seattle to see him.
 All he had under the vest was two mean looking bruises."

-In the 30-plus years since Shubin introduced the Kevlar bullet-proof vest, the vests have been credited with saving the lives of more than 3,000 law enforcement officers.
+In the 30-plus years since Shubin introduced the Kevlar bullet-proof vest, the vests have been credited with saving the lives of more than 3,000 law enforcement officers in the US.

 Shubin was also an early advocate of using bomb-sniffing dogs to find explosives.
 He recalled, "We learned that basically any dog could find explosives or drugs, even very small dogs like Chihuahuas, whose size could be an advantage.
 Who is going to look twice at someone in a fur coat carrying a dog?
 But that dog could smell a bomb as well as a German shepherd."

-Shubin died of a heart attack on November 20, 2009 at the age of 84.
+Shubin died of a heart attack on November 20, 2009, at the age of 84.
 Following Shubin's death, The Police News paid tribute to Shubin for the many lives he had saved through his development of the Kevlar vest:"Many of us had the honor of meeting Lester D. Shubin during an event in Washington, DC. ...
 There are literally thousands of police officers alive today that can trace their survival back to Mr. Shubin's work.
 Please take a moment to remember the life of Lester D. Shubin, 1925 – 2009."